 - At least 75% KPI coverage of all Fund assets.
-KPI coverage in this sense includes all Fund assets that can be measured using the key indicator (greenhouse gas emissions of a company on the basis of the annual turnover of the respective company). - At least 5% annual course of improvement in the weighted average GHG intensity of the Fund's portfolio from the reference date of 29 September 2023 to the respective weighted average GHG intensity of the Fund's portfolio at the previous financial year end.
-A pro rata temporis rate of the annual rate is applied to the period between the reference point and the end of the first financial year. - A maximum of 10% deviation in GHG intensity from the target value for GHG intensity at the end of the previous financial year.
-This means that, between financial year ends, the GHG intensity of the decisions based on investment objectives and risk tolerance.
+KPI coverage in this sense includes all Fund assets that can be measured using the KPI indicator (greenhouse gas emissions of a company based on the annual turnover of the respective company). - At least 5% annual course of improvement in the weighted average GHG intensity of the Fund's portfolio from the reference date of 30 May 2023 to the respective weighted average GHG intensity of the Fund's portfolio at the previous financial year end.
+A pro rata temporis rate of the annual rate is applied to the period between the reference point and the end of the first financial year.